bluz71/bluz71.github.io/_posts/2017-11-12-sensible-computing-security-tips.md

 * Don't use public Wi-Fi, but if you must then only use it with a VPN

-* Always enable disk encryption where available
+* Enable disk encryption where available

 * Enable firewalls